soarqin/vita-rxcheat/README.md

 3. Ensure the IP address of your PSVITA/PSTV can be accessed from your PC, then get your PSVITA IP address in Network Settings or VitaShell (Press SELECT in FTP MODE)

-4. Now you can any game on PSVITA, run rcsvr_client on PC after "VITA Remote Cheat" shown up, input your PSVITA IP address and click Connect button
+4. Start any game on PSVITA, run rcsvr_client on PC after "VITA Remote Cheat" shown up, input your PSVITA IP address and click Connect button

 5. Now your can search memory or unlock trophies as well